Summer temperatures will be like 'whiplash', says meteorologist

-TORONTO - Temperatures this summer are experiencing "whiplash", and may swing between hot and cool over the course of the season, a top meteorologist says.
+TORONTO - Temperatures this summer are expected to feel like "whiplash," and may swing between hot and cool over the course of the season, a top meteorologist says.

 The Weather Network released its summer forecast Tuesday, and chief meteorologist Chris Scott said it may feel like being on a teeter-totter.